rviscomi/baseline-todo/README.md

 The linked page would provide more info about the feature, including current Baseline status, browser support, and more links to docs.

-### GithHub action to perform feature ID validation on PRs
+### GitHub action to perform feature ID validation on PRs

 Similar to the IDE validation above, a GitHub action can validate all feature IDs added or modified in a PR.